Kiran7007/Interview-Preparation/docs/android.md

 ## How do you keep BLE working in background?

 Use a lifecycle appropriate to the product requirement.
 For an ongoing user-visible connection, use a correctly declared foreground service; for deferrable synchronization, use WorkManager.
 Stop work and release resources when the feature no longer needs the connection.

 ---

-## How do you make BLE reliable?

-Use an explicit connection state machine, serialized GATT operations, timeouts, bounded retries, clean reconnects, payload validation, and production telemetry.
-Do not infer reliability from a single successful callback.

----